A baby playing in the water at Baby Beach in Lahaina, Maui.

 Brothers playing with a body board at Baby Beach Lahaina, Maui

-I have never left Baby Beach without a smile on my face.
+I’ve never left Baby Beach without a smile on my face.
 Despite the possibility of delayed parking and the shortage of bathrooms and showers, this experience is always worth it!

 What Baby Beach lacks in adult convenience, it makes up by giving your kids an outdoor aquatic playground.
 Not having to hover over them or wonder if they’re going to be knocked out by a wave allows everyone in the family to relax and enjoy themselves.